 Unlike most planned unions, a shotgun marriage occurs when a couple decides to tie the knot due to an unplanned pregnancy.
 Facing societal pressure and cultural norms that frown upon having children before Marriage, some individuals may choose this path to salvage their reputation or avoid embarrassment to their families.

 While not always the ideal beginning, a shotgun marriage can lead to unique challenges and opportunities for growth.
 Couples may embark on building a strong and loving family despite unexpected circumstances.
-Communication, mutual support, and commitment in navigating life’s surprises and embracing parenthood together.
-It’s one of the unique types of marriage.
+Communication, mutual support and commitment in navigating life’s surprises and embracing parenthood together.
+It is one of the unique types of marriage.

 14. Love marriage

-Love marriage is a heartwarming celebration of affection and choice, where two individuals decide to marry based on mutual love and respect for each other.
-In contrast to arranged marriages, love marriages are primarily driven by the couple’s emotional connection and personal preferences.
-They symbolize the freedom to choose a life partner based on shared values, interests, and compatibility.
+Love marriage is a touching celebration of love and choice in which two people opt for marriage due to mutual love and admiration of one another.
+Unlike arranged marriages, love marriages are largely because of the emotional bond and personal likes between the couple.
+They represent the ability to choose a life partner on the basis of common values, interests and compatibility.

 15. Convenience marriage

-True to its name, a convenience marriage is a union where two individuals decide to marry for practical or financial reasons rather than love.
-Societal expectations, financial stability, immigration benefits, or inheritance considerations often drive this type of Marriage.
-Unlike love marriages, convenience marriages may lack the deep emotional connection that characterizes romantic unions.
+True to its description, a convenience marriage is a union in which two people choose to marry based on practical or economic considerations as opposed to love.
+Society pressure, economic stability, immigration advantages or inheritance motives tend to compel this type of Marriage.
+In contrast to love marriages, convenience marriages do not necessarily involve the profound emotional attachment that defines romantic unions.

 16. Group Marriage

-Group marriages challenge traditional notions of monogamy, embracing the idea that love and intimacy can be shared among multiple people.
-Such unions prioritize open communication, trust, and consent among all members.
-While group marriages can foster a strong sense of community and support, they require a high level of communication and emotional maturity to address the complexities of managing multiple relationships within the group.
+Group marriages defy conventional assumptions of monogamy and accept the belief that love and intimacy are not limited to two individuals.
+Group marriages prioritize open communication, trust and consent of all group members.
+Although group marriages can create a high level of community and support, they necessitate a high degree of communication and emotional maturity in order to deal with the complexity of dealing with multiple relationships in the group.

 17. Open Marriage